How Long Can a Chef Eat Like A Goop-Devotee? Like, A Day.

 In my preparation for this, some asked, “Why not do a whole week?
 Why not do the full-on Goop detox?”
 To which I said, “Because I'm an adult human and I am not doing that to myself.”
 The Goop Detox requires no: dairy, grains with gluten, meat, shellfish, anything processed (including all soy products), fatty nuts, nightshades (potatoes, tomatoes, peppers, and eggplant), condiments, sugar, and obviously no alcohol, caffeine or soda.
 Which I'm pretty sure leaves you with water as your only nourishment.
 If I had to go a whole week with no coffee, I would definitely wind up hitting someone with my car.

 There is a method to Goop-ing of course.
-Skip breakfast, exercise, eat a light lunch, then, supposedly, you can eat whatever the fuck you want for dinner.
+Skip breakfast, exercise, eat a light lunch, then, supposedly, you can eat whatever the hell you want for dinner.
 Gwyneth says she likes cheese and french fries and wine for dinner, but this seems highly suspect to me, so I will be eating an official Goop recipe for dinner.
 Probably.

-6:15 am: I'm fumbling around my house in a fog like a fucking idiot, trying to get lunches made for my kids, get them dressed, etc. Normally, I'm a cup of coffee deep by this point, but some monster pointed out to me that Goop Day should be caffeine-free to fully live the Gwyneth experience.
-No breakfast and no coffee is a really shit way to begin your day and I recommend it to no one.
+6:15 am: I'm fumbling around my house in a fog like an idiot, trying to get lunches made for my kids, get them dressed, etc. Normally, I'm a cup of coffee deep by this point, but some monster pointed out to me that Goop Day should be caffeine-free to fully live the Gwyneth experience.
+No breakfast and no coffee is a really bad way to begin your day and I recommend it to no one.
 If I had to pick a Gwyneth Paltrow movie to describe my mood right now, I would pick Se7en.

 8:15 am: I have dropped my kids off at school, and as I poke around the Goop website, I see that in fact, Gwyneth DOES drink coffee in the morning.
 I immediately get two coffees and drink them as fast as possible.